Open-Source MongoDB GUI for Docker Compose

 Most MongoDB GUIs are desktop apps that need installation, configuration, and often a paid license.
 Compooss is the only one purpose-built for Docker Compose — the way modern developers actually work.

-Docker-native
+Docker-native by design

 Free & open source